trutvo/slides-genetic-algorithm/README.md

 ## Genetic Algorithm Requirements

-* It must be easy to determine between a good and bad solution
+* It must be easy to differentiate between a good and bad solution

 * A solution must consists of small parts

-* A good solution instead of an optimal solution can be enough
+* A nearly optimal solution can be enough

 ---